hargi12/ugandaemr-technicalguide/report-development-guidelines.md

 8. Change the dataset name to be same as name of your report your working on also in the props.put\("repeatingSections","sheet:1,row:7,dataset: "REPORT\_NAME"\); this also is under the buildReportDesign method.
 9. In the constructReportDefinition\(\) change also the first parameter of the rd.addDataSetDefinition \(\) method to match dataset name in the previous step.
 10. Open the omod module of your project and open the ugandaemr\_reports\_app.json in the main &gt; resources &gt; apps folder.
-11. To that end of that file, we need to add a new object with following attribute values as shown below
+11. At the end of that file (step 10 above), we need to add a new object with following attribute values as shown below;

     ```text
     ,{